Whether you're using a Windows laptop or a MacBook, there are several simple ways to copy your iPhone photos safely and quickly.

 Using the trusted iPhone backup solution TouchCopy, you can set a folder on your computer to transfer your iPhone photos to.
 The beauty of this method is that you will never create duplicates of photos that you have already copied.

-You can use TouchCopy's Export Photos function, to make regular backups of iPhone photos to a chosen folder on your computer.
+You can use TouchCopy's Export New Photos feature to make regular backups of iPhone photos to a chosen folder on your laptop.
 TouchCopy will show you which iPhone photos are not yet in the destination folder!
 Let's see how it works...

 Great!
-Now when you go and take some new pictures on your iPhone, you can do the same process with TouchCopy and the software will show only the new photos that you have not yet copied to your computer.
+Now go and take some new pictures on your iPhone.
+Next time you connect it with TouchCopy, the software will show you which photos you have not yet backed up, making it easy to see which ones need to be transferred.

-With TouchCopy, you can view your iPhone photos on your laptop and choose which ones to copy.
+With TouchCopy, you can view your iPhone photos on Windows and Mac and choose exactly what you want to transfer.
 Here's how...

 Get the free trial of TouchCopy below and transfer up to 100 photos at no cost!